Ingredient Glossary

 Tomato Pomace

-A soluble fiber source that helps support digestive health and firm stools.
+A fiber source that helps support digestive health and firm stools.
 Sourced from tomatoes, contributes vitamin C, lycopene and other important antioxidants.

 +